-- Date and Time: Tues and Thursday, 8:00 am – 9:15 am Tues & Thurs, Room 326 Boardman Hall.
+- Date and Time: Tues and Thursday, 9:30 am – 10:45 am, Room 119 Barrows Hall (or Room 136 Boardman depending on enrollment).
 Normally all on campus students are required to attend in person in the classroom.
-Sessions are broadcast and recorded for convenience in the event you are ill.

-- Live Broadcast: Available at http://connect.maine.edu/sie525/ If you have to travel, you can participate live by logging in as a guest from anywhere with good Internet access.
-You must use ear buds or headphones.
+- Live Broadcast: (UNAVAILABLE FALL 2017) Available at http://connect.maine.edu/cos490/ If you have to travel, you can participate live by logging in as a guest from anywhere with good Internet access.
+You must use ear buds or headphones when talking to avoid feedback for students in the classroom.
 Headphones with a microphone are required if you participate from someplace noisy like a coffee shop.

-Class Sessions: Off-Campus Distance Students (Not an available option for Fall 2013)
+Class Sessions: Off-Campus Distance Students (UNAVAILABLE FALL 2017)

 - End of Week Live Audio Chat: View the lectures and in-class student discussions at times of your own choosing during the week but hopefully before the end of week evening live discussion session.
 The audio technology used for these sessions is through the Voice Over Internet Protocol of ConnectPro (We can potentially use Skype as a backup.)
 The optional Thursday or Friday late afternoon discussion session runs from 5:30-6:30 pm unless another mutually agreed upon time with all distance students is arranged.
 See paragraph E below for further details.

 - Additional Term Paper: Because distance students are not obligated to participate in and graded on class participation or serve as class moderators, they are expected to do an additional term paper.
 It typically involves the reading of an instructor approved book and providing a detailed briefing of the material and issues contained in the text.
 See the Lectures and Assignments web page.